ArubAlmuhanna/Product-Management/README.md

-# Product Management Nano Degree
+# Product Manager Nano Degree

 My interest in product management started when I was working on my graduation project during my master’s degree.
 During that time, I worked in a self-managed Agile team for three months to build a website.
 Now I'm currently enrolled in the Product Management Nano Degree program offered by Udacity.
 I’m excited about this course and the opportunity to work on real-world problems.